pearswick/telegrab/README.md

 Telegrab is based on a [Bellingcat tool](https://github.com/bellingcat/telegram-phone-number-checker).
 This is a more user-friendly version of that tool which I plan to develop with more features to further enrich numbers using APIs from other services.
 Thanks to Bellingcat for making the original tool available.

+## ✨ Features

+- Check if phone numbers are registered on Telegram
+- Detect whether accounts are bots or human users
+- Identify and display ISO country codes (e.g., "GB", "RU", "US") for each number
+- View user's last seen status:
+  - Exact timestamp when privacy settings allow
+  - Or one of these timeframes based on privacy settings:
+    - "Online"
+    - "Last seen recently"
+    - "Last seen in the last week"
+    - "Last seen in the last month"
+    - "Last seen a long time ago"
+- See user bio information when available
+- Debug mode for detailed API responses
+- Rate limiting protection with exponential backoff
+- Colored terminal output
+- Multiple input methods (interactive, file, command line)

 ## 📖 How It Works

 Telegrab uses a Python library called Telethon to interact with Telegram's official API.
 Here's what happens when you search for a phone number: